Crossair Flight 498

 Crossair Flight 498 was a scheduled commuter flight from Zurich, Switzerland, to Dresden, Germany.
-On 10 January 2000, the Saab 340B operating the flight crashed two minutes after takeoff in the Swiss municipality of Niederhasli on 10 January 2000, killing all 10 passengers and crew.
-It was the first fatal crash for the Swiss regional airline Crossair in its 25-year history.
+On 10 January 2000, the Saab 340B operating the flight crashed two minutes after takeoff in the Swiss municipality of Niederhasli, killing all 10 passengers and crew.
+It was one of two fatal crashes for Crossair during its existence; the other was Crossair Flight 3597 which crashed less than two years later during approach to Zurich.

-The accident was investigated by the Swiss Aircraft Accident Investigation Bureau (AAIB), and a final report was issued in 2000.
-The AAIB concluded that the crash was due to a loss of control resulting from multiple human failures.
+The accident was investigated by the Swiss Aircraft Accident Investigation Bureau (AAIB), and a final report was issued in 2004.
+The AAIB concluded that the crash was due to a loss of control resulting from multiple pilot errors.

 Aircraft and crew

 The Saab 340B is a twin-engined turboprop commuter plane.
-Before the hull loss of Crossair Flight 498, there had been only four crashes worldwide of the 400 Saab-340 plane types since 1984 of which two were hull losses.
-The two hull losses were a 1994 KLM Cityhopper crash that killed three in the Netherlands and a 1998 Formosa Airlines crash that killed 13 in Taiwan.
+Before the hull loss of Crossair Flight 498, there had been only five crashes worldwide of the 400 Saab-340 plane types since 1984 of which three were hull losses.
+The three hull losses were KLM Cityhopper Flight 433 that killed three in the Netherlands, Formosa Airlines Flight 7623 crash that killed 13 in Taiwan, and an incident with another Crossair Saab 340 causing the total loss of a Crossair Saab 340 by retracting its landing gear while it was still on the apron.

-Crossair was in the process of phasing out its fleet of 34 Saab-340 type planes; at the time of the accident it had replaced 17 of them with Embraer ERJ-145 regional jets.
+Crossair was in the process of phasing out its fleet of 34 Saab-340 type planes; at the time of the accident, it had replaced 17 of them with Embraer ERJ-145 regional jets.
 The remainder of its Saab fleet was retired during the course of 2001 and 2002.

 The 33-seat Saab 340B airplane used for Crossair Flight 498 had been leased to Crossair from Moldavian Airlines since 1 October 1999.
-It had accumulated 24,000 flying hours since its first flight in November 1990.
+It had accumulated 24,000 flying hours since it was delivered to the airline in November 1990.
 This type of airplane had a very good safety record.
 The plane was carrying no freight or mail.
 There were no indications that anything was wrong with the aircraft.
 It was due for its next regular maintenance check 21 days later, on 31 January 2000.

 The three-person crew was made up of 41-year-old Moldovan pilot Pavel Gruzin, who was the pilot in command, 35-year-old Slovak co-pilot Rastislav Kolesár, who was serving as the first officer, and Severine Jabrin, a French flight attendant.
 Gruzin had 8,100 hours of flying time, with 1,900 in the Saab 340 type.
 Kolesár had about 1,800 total hours, with 1,100 hours in the Saab 340 type.